bigeasy/kibitz/diary.md

 `docker inspect` returns JSON that can be formatted for the desired output. you can use `--format=''` to specify a field ex: `docker inspect --format='{{.LogPath}}'

+docker only uses environment vars and /etc/hosts to communicate between linked containers. link with `--link` and a container name.